Transactions and Claims

 Verifiers monitor submitted claims using vsl_subscribeToSubmittedClaimsForReceiver

 for real-time updates.
-If selected as a verifier, a client can validate the claim against its chosen proof system and submit a signed VerifiedClaim
+If selected as a verifier, a client can verify the claim against its chosen proof system and submit a signed VerifiedClaim

 endpoint.